adriporcel/IraDelDragon/Readme.txt

-CC Project
-This project is licensed under the Creative Commons Attribution 4.0 International license.
+This project is licensed under the CC0-1.0 license license.
 This means that you are free to use and share the content of this project as long as you give appropriate credit to the original creators and provide a link to the license.

 Art Credits
 The following artists who created the ilustrations in the original card game: